top of page

 4. In a mixing bowl, sieve in the flour, cocoa powder, salt and espresso powder (if using), stir to mix.

-6. Add in the sieved dry ingredients and fold through until just mixed.
+6. Add in the sieved dry ingredients and fold through until just combined.
 The batter should be thick, heavy and glossy.
-Pour this into the prepared tin, smooth out the top with the back of a spatula or spoon.
+Pour this into the prepared tin and smooth out the top with the back of a spatula or spoon.

 7. Bake for 25 - 30 minutes, until the top of the brownie has set and the outside is firm to touch.
 It’s okay if the middle is still wobbly and in-fact this is what we want to aim for, a little jiggle when you gently shake the pan.
 This is the perfect time to take the brownies out the oven - when they’re slightly underbaked - and is what gives them their soft, fudgy centre.
 They will continue to bake and firm up outside of the oven.